Udacity Vs Coursera 2023: Ultimate Comparison

 • The free courses are mostly self-paced

-• The Nano degrees offered are similar to that offered by real institutions and can improve your CV
+• The Nano degrees offered are similar to those offered by real institutions and can improve your CV

 • The courses are simple and can be understood easily